 About Chrome devices

-Chrome devices for Business and Education are fast, secure, and cost-effective computers that run Chrome as an operating system.
-They're the same as Chrome devices available to consumers, except when you purchase Chrome management licenses, you can remotely manage the Chrome devices across your organization using the management console to configure 100+ security and device policies.
-Learn more.
+Chrome devices for business and education are fast, secure, and cost-effective computers that run Chrome as an operating system.
+They're the same as Chrome devices available to consumers, except when you purchase Chrome licenses, you can remotely manage the Chrome devices across your organization.
+You use the Google Admin console to configure security and device policies.

 - Minimize the need for IT intervention, maintenance, and support.